 About Blue Panda Press

-Blue Panda Press is an independently owned publishing company dedicated to creating high-quality educational materials for children, families, and teachers.
-With 20+ years’ experience in publishing, we launched Blue Panda Press with a single goal: to create products that reflect what decades of research and our own experiences as parents tell us—that play is essential not only to children’s physical development, but to their intellectual, social, and emotional growth.
-Our products reflect a commitment to quality, with distribution strategies that support access to books and create affordable opportunities to promote the well-established benefits of reading at home.
+Blue Panda Press is dedicated to creating appealing, high-quality educational materials for children, families, and educators.
+With 20+ years’ experience in design and editorial for PreK–12, we launched Blue Panda Press with a single goal: to create products that reflect what decades of research and our own experiences as parents tell us — that play is essential not only to children’s physical development, but to their intellectual, social, and emotional growth.

 Blue Panda Press was founded by Holly Grundon and Joan Novelli, who met as freelancers when they teamed up to produce an award-winning 10-book series for teachers.
 Joan and Holly continued partnering on dozens of projects, working from Burlington, Vermont (Joan) and Jackson, Mississippi (Holly).
 Drawn to the picturesque Green Mountains of Vermont, Holly moved her family north to Lincoln, Vermont, where she added a rippling brook and a couple of dogs to the picture.
 With their collaborative ventures firmly rooted, Joan and Holly formed Blue Panda Press to expand their creative ventures.
 They continue to enjoy life in Vermont, where their work is inspired by their families, a menagerie of personable pets, and the endless and awe-inspiring natural beauty that surrounds them.